Mobster Al Capone’s granddaughters are selling his possessions, partly out of fear of wildfires

-His three living granddaughters have been caring for Capone’s belongings, once housed at Capone’s estate on Palm Island in Miami Beach, since their father died in 2004.
-With the help of Witherell’s auction house, the women are now ready to pass the treasures to others.
+His three living granddaughters have been caring for Capone’s belongings, once housed at his estate on Palm Island in Miami Beach, since their father died in 2004.
+With the help of Witherell’s auction house, the women are now ready to pass the items on.

-“It was a tremendous relief for the memorabilia of my grandparents to be removed, because there’s no way we could save it” from a wildfire, Diane Capone told The Washington Post.
+“It was a tremendous relief for the memorabilia of my grandparents to be removed because there’s no way we could save it” from a wildfire, Diane Capone told The Washington Post.
 “We’d lose it all.”

-Capone’s town of Auburn has long been prone to wildfires.
+Her town of Auburn has long been prone to wildfires.
 But as the infernos have worsened in recent years, exacerbated by climate change, she said she and her husband have been preemptively packing bags to grab in case of an evacuation.
-The smoke at her home is currently so bad that the couple no longer feels comfortable sitting on their porch.
+The smoke at her home is currently so bad that the couple no longer feel comfortable sitting on their porch.

-That fear of flames combined with a desire on the part of the Capone women to share the stories behind their grandfather’s belongings while they are still alive.
-By March, the women had decided the time was right to sell the memorabilia and explain each item’s significance.
+By March, the sisters had decided the time was right to sell the memorabilia and explain each item’s significance.

-To the Capones, the memorabilia’s importance derives from its history belonging to a man they knew as affectionate and family-oriented, even as he was seen publicly as a commandeering mob boss.
+To the Capones, the memorabilia’s importance derives from its history belonging to a man they knew as affectionate and family-oriented despite his public reputation as a violent mob boss.
 Diane Capone said she remembers her grandfather resting her in his lap to blow out her birthday candles and holding her hand as he guided her across a bridge in his garden.

-On the night Al Capone died, Diane remembers her mother guiding her upstairs to his room and her father lifting her onto the bed.
-Her grandfather kissed her on the cheek and told her, “I love you, baby girl,” Diane recalled.
+On the night Al Capone died, she remembers her mother leading her upstairs to his room and her father lifting her onto the bed.
+Her grandfather kissed her on the cheek and told her, “I love you, baby girl,” Diane Capone recalled.
 She was 3 years old.

-Of the possessions the family plans to auction off, Diane said she’s most attached to a poetic three-page letter her grandfather wrote to her father from Alcatraz.
+Of the possessions the family plans to auction off, she said she’s most attached to a poetic three-page letter her grandfather wrote to her father from Alcatraz.
 In it, she said, Al Capone refers to Sonny Capone as “son of my heart.”

-“I can’t imagine that anyone could read this letter without having at least a hint of an awareness about the fact that this man was a very complex person,” Diane said.
+“I can’t imagine that anyone could read this letter without having at least a hint of an awareness about the fact that this man was a very complex person,” Capone said.
 “His name might be synonymous with Gangland Chicago, but there was another whole side to the man.”

-Capone may be most known for a ghastly killing known as the St. Valentine’s Day Massacre, when mobsters disguised as police stormed into a Chicago garage where a gang associated with George “Bugs” Moran was bootlegging liquor.
+Al Capone may be best known for the St. Valentine’s Day Massacre, when mobsters disguised as police stormed into a Chicago garage where a gang associated with George “Bugs” Moran was bootlegging liquor.
 The assailants announced that the men were under arrest, forced them to line up against and a wall and let off at least 70 shots.

 All seven men were killed.